More information about radiation therapy

 Radiation therapy is the use of high-energy radiation in the form of x-rays or radioactive particles to kill cancer cells.

-Radiation therapy can be used in many ways:
+Radiation therapy can be used in many ways to treat thymus tumors (thymomas and thymic carcinomas):

 Common side effects of radiation therapy include:

-Radiation can damage bone marrow leading to low blood counts.
-This can lead to anemia (low red blood cell counts) which can cause people to feel weak and tired.
+Radiation can damage bone marrow, leading to low blood counts.
+This can lead to anemia (low red blood cell counts) which can make people feel weak and tired.
 It can also lead to low white blood cell counts, which increases the risk of serious infections.

-Chest radiation therapy can also damage lungs.
+Radiation therapy to the chest can also damage the lungs.
 This can lead to trouble breathing and shortness of breath.
-This usually gets better after radiation treatments stop, but sometimes the damage is long-term (or even permanent).
+It usually gets better after radiation treatments stop, but sometimes the damage is long-term.

-Most side effects are short-term and get better over time after radiation treatment is done.
+Most side effects only last a short time and get better after radiation treatment is done.

 If radiation therapy is given along with chemotherapy, the side effects are often worse.

 If you are having any side effects from radiation therapy, tell your doctor or nurse.
-In most cases there are ways to help control these symptoms.
+Most often, there are ways to help control these symptoms.

 To learn more about how radiation is used to treat cancer, see Radiation Therapy.